dangtuanhuy/assembla-to-jira-migration/README.md

 ## Trouble-shooting

+* A `403 Forbidden` error will be returned.
+Ensure the the Authorization headers is correct.
-* Error "User cannot be assigned issues." => activate, login as user and then deactivate.
+* Error "User cannot be assigned issues."
+Activate, login as user and then deactivate.
 * If issue is an epic then the epic name custom field is required.
 * XSRF check failed => This is a known [bug](https://confluence.atlassian.com/jirakb/rest-api-calls-with-a-browser-user-agent-header-may-fail-csrf-checks-802591455.html).
-* otherwise the ticket import will fail with the error message `Field 'field-name' cannot be set.
-It is not on the appropriate screen, or unknown`, ensure that the custom field 'field-name' has been created and assigned to the required screens (see above).
+* Ticket or other import fails with the error message `Field 'field-name' cannot be set.
+It is not on the appropriate screen, or unknown`.
+Ensure that the custom field 'field-name' has been created and assigned to the required screens (see above).
 * Error `key='customfield_10100 (Assembla-Completed)', reason='Operation value must be a number'`, ensure that the custom field is the correct type: text field read-only.

 ## To do